cdbbnnyCode/modpack-installer/README.md

 ### License
 This project is licensed under the MIT license.
 See the LICENSE file for details.

+### Disclaimer
+This project is not endorsed by or affiliated with CurseForge, Overwolf, or Microsoft in any way.
+All product and company names are the registered trademarks of their original owners.

 ### Changelog
 #### v2.3.0 - 2022-07-06